Selmor Mtukudzi: Career

 Selmor has toured countries that include Nigeria, Botswana, Namibia, Zambia, Tanzania, Australia, USA, UK, Finland, Spain performing in front of different nationals.
 Selmor has performed at the Joburg Theatre at the Remembering Tuku Concert on the 29th & 30 May 2021 in South Africa with Vusi Mahlasela and Steve Dyer.

 In 2015, Selmor came together with 8 other leading female artists from Africa (Judith Sephuma — South Africa, Victoria Kimani — Kenya, Vanessa Mdee — Tanzania, ArielleT — Gabon, Omotola — Nigeria, Waje — Nigeria, Yemi Alade — Nigeria and Blessing South Africa), and collaborated on a song titled "Strong Girl", which they used to promote the campaign #PovertyIsSexist across the world asking the world leaders to tackle poverty by addressing gender equality.

 Later that year, they were joined by their male counterparts, (Bono — lead singer for U2 and co Founder of ONE, D'Banj — Nigeria, Diamond Platnumz — Tanzania, Banky W — Nigeria), and did a remix of "Strong Girl" and also made a statement that man are in support of the campaign.

 She was also instrumental in the passing of the "Electrify Africa" bill in senate and in the House in Washington DC, America in 2016.
 This bill states that it is US policy to partner with Sub Saharan African countries, international financial institutions and African regional economic committees, cooperatives and private sectors to promote access to power services to at least 50 million people in Sub Saharan Africa by 2020.

 In 2018 Selmor traveled to Canada to speak to the Canadian members of parliament about the importance of girls education.

-Selmor's passion for uplifting and amplifying girls and women's voices has led her to form her own trust called Vabvana Trust.
-She believes that when you empower a woman you empower a nation.
+Selmor has expressed a passion for uplifting and amplifying girls and women's voices.
+This stated interest has led her to form her own trust called Vabvana Trust.
+She has stated that she believes that when you empower a woman you empower a nation.

 Selmor is an Ambassador for Zimbabwe Big 5 Animals Conservation namely the Lion, Elephant, Buffalo, Rhino and Cheetah and Ambassador for Wild Aid Africa.